Give Us a Wink

-Give Us a Wink is the fourth studio album by British rock band Sweet.
+Give Us a Wink is the fourth studio album by English glam rock band Sweet.
 It was the first album to be fully written and produced by the band members.
 Previously they had relied on material from the songwriting team of Nicky Chinn and Mike Chapman.
 The album was released by RCA Records in Europe and Australia and by Capitol Records in the United States, Canada and Japan.

 RCA version

 The album completed the group's move to the hard rock style that had always been the trademark of their self-penned B-sides.
-Give Us a Wink reached no. 3 in Sweden, no. 9 in Germany and made it into the Top 20 in Norway and Australia.
+Give Us a Wink reached No. 3 in Sweden, No. 9 in Germany and made it into the Top 20 in Norway and Australia.
 The album didn't chart in Sweet's home territory, the UK.